divkakwani/sqlshell/readme.md

                     that it would be further split in future.
                     <br> The execution engine is intentionally separated from the parser to make
                     the parser storage independent.
-With this architecture, the representation of databases can be changed by this only this component.
+With this architecture, the representation of databases can be changed by changing only this component.